-These decolonial critiques, among others from Black, Indigenous, Global South, post-colonial and other anti-colonial perspectives and practices, have informed our conclusions about the impossibility of sustainable development, as well as our proposed response.
-As noted in the introduction, a starting point of our response is the idea that the biggest barrier to difficult conversations about climate change – including conversations about the impossibility of sustainable development – is not ignorance.
-Rather, it is enduring investments in the modern-colonial mode of existence, and thus, with a series of denials that support the continuity of that existence.
-This mode of existence is constituted through colonial violences that naturalize the separation of humans from a larger ecological metabolism, and rationalize the perpetual racialized extraction of labor and ‘natural resources.’
-As Davis and Todd (2017) note, colonialism is, at its core, premised on “a severing of relations between humans and the soil, between plants and animals, between minerals and our bones” (p.
+These decolonial critiques, among others from Black, Indigenous, Global South, post-colonial and other anti-colonial practices, have informed our conclusions about the impossibility of sustainable development, as well as our proposed response.
+As noted in the introduction, a starting point of our response is the analysis that the biggest barrier to difficult conversations about climate change – including conversations about the impossibility of sustainable development – is not ignorance.
+Rather, it is enduring investments in the modern-colonial mode of existence, and thus, in a series of denials that support the continuity of that existence.
+This mode of existence is constituted through colonial violences that naturalize human exceptionalism, the separation of humans from a larger ecological metabolism, and rationalize the perpetual racialized extraction of labor and ‘natural resources’ As Davis and Todd (2017) note, colonialism is, at its core, premised on “a severing of relations between humans and the soil, between plants and animals, between minerals and our bones” (p.
 770).
 We view this severing and its resulting (illusion of) separation as the foundation of modern existence, which we summarize using the metaphor of “the house modernity built” (Authors, 2017, 2018).
-Coloniality is the disavowed constitutive underside of this “house”, and thus, the true cost of the promises that the house offers to its inhabitants.
-Thus, despite the myth that the house was self-made by its inhabitants, it was largely built on the stolen lands and broken backs of those whom it now excludes, or relegates to its basement floor.
+Coloniality is the disavowed constitutive underside of this “house”, and therefore, the true cost of the promises that the house offers to its inhabitants.
+Thus, despite the myth that the house was self-made by the particular ingenuity its architects, it was largely built on the stolen lands and broken backs of those whom it now excludes, or relegates to its basement floor, as well as [non humans].
 The relationship between the modern promises offered by the house and the colonial processes that subsidize them are summarized in Table 1 below.
 This is also the first pedagogical framework that we introduce in this article as part of our approach to an “education for the end of the world as we know it.”